vanviegen/aberdeen/docs/Tutorial.md

 $('button', '.outline', '.secondary', ':Pressing me does nothing!');
 ```

-Also, we can create multiple nested DOM elements in a single `$` invocation, *if* the parents need to have only a single child.
+Also, we can create multiple nested DOM elements in a single {@link aberdeen.$} invocation, *if* the parents need to have only a single child.
 For instance:

 ```javascript
 $('div.box', ':Text within the div element...', 'input');